Asynchronous Exclusive Selection: Unbounded Selection

+Next, we consider the task to have processes work continuously to accumulate a possibly unlimited collection of exclusive names.
+The distributed system consists of $n$ processes prone to crashes and a number of shared objects.
+We call designing an algorithm for this task the \emph{Mining-Names} problem.
+The complete specification is as follows.

+A positive integer~$i$ is considered to be \emph{assigned to process~$p$ as a name} when $p$ exclusively commits to integer~$i$ by writing~$i$ in a dedicated local write-once memory variable.
+Exclusivity means that no two processes ever commit to the same integer, so a name can be interpreted as an exclusive reservation of a natural number.
+Committing to a name resembles committing to a decision in solutions of Consensus.
+After committing to a name, a process can proceed to commit to some other natural number as a name as well.
+A process participating in acquiring new names never stops voluntarily.

+An algorithm is a solution to Mining-Names if in each infinite execution the following two properties are satisfied: \begin{description} \item[\sf Naming:] No two different processes ever commit to the same integer as a shared name.

+\item[\sf Utilization:] There are finitely many positive integers that never get acquired as names. \end{description} A mining names solution in a system with process crashes could be non-blocking or wait-free, which is understood as follows. \begin{description} \item[\sf Non-blocking:] For each event in an execution, eventually a new name gets acquired. \item[\sf Wait-free:] For each process and any event in an execution, eventually this process acquires a new name. \end{description}

+Algorithms implementing a repository can be adapted to mining names.
+Namely, let every process keep invoking an operation to deposit a dummy value~$v$.
+Rather than deposit $v$ in a register~$R[i]$, for some index~$i$, the process commits to the name~$i$.
+After a new name has been acquired, the process invokes depositing a dummy value again.
+This transformation from depositing to mining names requires the same distributed system that supports depositing.
+In particular, the implementation of repository with properties summarized in Theorems~\ref{thm:selfish-deposit} and~\ref{thm:altruistic-deposit} assumes that an infinite array of shared read-write registers each initialized to \texttt{null} is available.

-\begin{theorem} The Unbounded-Naming problem can be solved by $n$ processes in a non-blocking fashion by an algorithm that leaves at most $n-1$ nonnegative integers not assigned as names, or in a wait-free manner by an algorithm that leaves at most $n(n-1)$ integers never assigned. \end{theorem}
+\begin{theorem} The Mining-Names problem can be solved by $n$ processes in a non-blocking fashion by an algorithm that leaves at most $2n-2$ nonnegative integers not assigned as names, or in a wait-free manner by an algorithm that leaves at most $(n+2)(n-1)$ integers never assigned as names. \end{theorem}

-It is an open problem if it may always happen that $n(n-1)$ integers are not assigned in any wait-free solution to Unbounded-Naming with $n$ processes.